IngSW24/easymotion/api/README.md

 ### CORS

-- `FRONTEND_URL`: The url of the frontend application
+- `FRONTEND_URL`: The url of the frontend application (if multiple use comma separated URLs)

 ### Database